-18CE408 GEOTECHNICAL ENGINEERING LABORATORY
+18CE408 GEOTECHNICAL ENGINEERING 0 0 LABORATORY

-- To make the students determine experimentally the fundamental properties of soils that are needed for the classification of soils, determining the strength and seepage characteristics - To determine the safe bearing capacity of soil at a given site using the knowledge of the fundamental properties of soils
+- To make the students determine experimentally the fundamental properties of soils that are needed for the classification of soils, determining the strength and seepage characteristics - To determine the safe bearing capacity of soil at a given site using the knowledge of the fundamental properties of soils b.
+Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-- a.
-Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
-Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.
-Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - d.
-Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions. - m.
-Gradates will be able to apply technical skills and modern engineering tools with critical thinking and innovations for solving civil engineering problems. - n.
+c.
+Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

+d.
+Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

+m.
+Gradates will be able to apply technical skills and modern engineering tools with critical thinking and innovations for solving civil engineering problems.

+n.
 Gradates will be able to design sustainable and smart infrastructure in the context of environmental, economical, and societal requirements and serve the community as ethical and responsible professionals.
+Course Outcomes (COs)